Percolation based architecture for cluster state creation using photon-mediated entanglement between atomic memories: Introduction

 The past years have seen rapid advances in controlling small groups of qubits encoded in atomic or atom-like quantum memories.
-An important question now concerns the development of architectures to efficiently combine these memories into large-scale systems capable of general-purpose quantum computing~\cite{2014.PRX.Nemoto-Munro.DiamQCArch, 2014.PRA.Monroe-Kim.ModQC, 2012.NatComm.Yao-Lukin.RTQCArch, 2014.PRX.Nickerson-Benjamin.LossyPhotonicLinkQC}.
-A promising approach is entangling the atomic qubits with optical links to generate so-called cluster states, and then computing with adaptive measurements (one-way quantum computing)~\cite{2001.PRL.Raussendorf-Briegel.ClusterStateComp}.
-A key challenge is to produce this cluster state fast enough to allow the one-way quantum computing and error correction within the finite coherence time of the memory.
+An important question now concerns the development of architectures to efficiently combine these memories into large-scale systems capable of general-purpose quantum computing~\cite{2014.PRX.Nemoto-Munro.DiamQCArch, 2014.PRA.Monroe-Kim.ModQC, 2014.PRX.Nickerson-Benjamin.LossyPhotonicLinkQC}, quantum simulation~\cite{2013.NatPhys.Cai-Plenio.DiamondQSim}, and metrology near the quantum limit~\cite{2011.NatPhot.Giovannetti-Maccone.QuantMetRev}.
+A promising approach is entangling the atomic qubits with optical links to generate cluster states which can perform general-purpose quantum computing with adaptive single-qubit measurements~\cite{2001.PRL.Raussendorf-Briegel.ClusterStateComp}.
+A key challenge is to produce this cluster state fast enough to allow computation and error correction within a coherence time of memories.